Permafrost/Tundra/README.md

   identified by `$key`.
 * `$key` is a key identifying the element in `$document` to be removed, and can be simple or fully qualified, such as `a/b/c[0]/d`.
+* `$key.literal?` is an optional boolean flag which if true will treat the given key literally rather than as a potentially fully-qualified key.
+Defaults to false if not specified.

 #### Outputs: